Joseph A. Ahearn: Biography

 Ahearn was born in Galesburg, Illinois, in 1936.
-He attended the University of Notre Dame and Syracuse University.
+He received a bachelor's degree in civil engineering from the University of Notre Dame in 1958 and a master's degree in engineering from Syracuse University in 1967.

 Career

 Ahearn joined the Air Force in 1958.
 His first assignment was at Vandenberg Air Force Base, where he was a construction engineer and programmer.
 From there, he was assigned to Goose Air Base in Happy Valley - Goose Bay, Newfoundland.
 In 1963, he transferred to Headquarters Eighth Air Force as a missile maintenance engineer before becoming Director of Engineering and Construction the following year.

 Ahearn would be stationed in Frankfurt, West Germany from 1967 to 1970, at which time he was deployed to serve in the Vietnam War.
 After returning to the United States, he was named a squadron commander at Craig Air Force Base before transferring to Headquarters Air Training Command.

 In 1976, Ahearn was assigned to The Pentagon, and in 1983, he returned to West Germany to serve as Deputy Chief of Staff for Engineering and Services at Headquarters United States Air Forces in Europe.
 He returned to The Pentagon in 1989 as Director of Engineering and Services in the Office of the Deputy Chief of Staff for Logistics and Engineering and was named Civil Engineer, Headquarters U.S. Air Force in 1991.

+His retirement was effective as of January 1, 1992, concluding a 34-year military career that culminated in his service as the Senior Civil Engineer of the Air Force.